Brandon-Sch/Email-Classification/README.md

 ## Lessons Learned

-In this project, I learned how to use multiple Python packages including Pandas, Numpy, and Sklearn.
-I also learned basic machine learning.
+In this project, I learned how to use naive Bayes classification for machine learning.
 This was my first time working on a machine-learning project and it was very informative.
-I struggled the most on working with the data table as I am not familiar with it.
+I struggled the most on finding the likelihood of each word whether it was spam or not spam.